ferencberes/ethereum-privacy/README.md

 **You must download our Ethereum data in order to use our code!**

-You can choose from the commands below or just simply use this download [link](https://dms.sztaki.hu/~fberes/ln/ln_data_2019-10-29.zip).
+You can choose to use our download script below or just simply use this [link](https://dms.sztaki.hu/~fberes/ln/ln_data_2019-10-29.zip).

 ```bash
 bash download_data.sh